Dudoleitor/IS23-AM09/README.md

 | Chat | :green_circle: |

 ## How to run
-Download the jar archive _AM09-MyShelfie_ from assets related to the [latest release](https://github.com/Dudoleitor/IS23-AM09/releases), the application has to be started in a terminal with the following command, an interactive cli menu will guide you through the configuration process:
+Download the jar archive _AM09-MyShelfie_ from assets related to the [latest release](https://github.com/Dudoleitor/IS23-AM09/releases), you need to have java 11 installed (or newer).
+The application has to be started in a terminal with the following command, an interactive cli menu will guide you through the configuration process:
 ```
 java -jar AM09-MyShelfie.jar
 ```